Miki Muster: Biography

 Muster first got interested in animation when he saw Disney's Snow White and the Seven Dwarfs.
 He graduated from the Academy of Fine Arts, University of Ljubljana, in 1953 with a degree in sculpture.
 Even during the studies, he wished to join the Disney studios in the US, which was impossible given the post-war political situation.
 After completing a couple of statues of his wife and a sculpture of the Partisan hero Štefan Kovač, which was his graduation work, he focused on drawing.

 In 1952, Muster started drawing his comic strip Zvitorepec, which was running in magazines Poletove podobe in povesti (PPP) and Tedenska tribuna.
 PPP was supposed to publish Disney's comics but as they did not arrive in time, Muster filled in with his own one.
 From 1955 to 1973, he was drawing for Slovenski poročevalec, later renamed Delo; after that he worked as a freelancer.
 His work in comics was frowned upon by the Communist Yugoslav government, with socialist realism being the preferred art style and anything too Western undesirable.
 This attitude continued to some degree even after the Tito–Stalin Split.

 In 1973, Muster moved to Munich to pursue a career in animation at Bavaria Film.
 After Slovenia declared independence, Muster returned home and was for some time drawing caricatures for political magazines Mag and Reporter.

 For his work, Muster received a series of awards.
 In 2014, the Journalist's Association of Slovenia awarded him the Borut Meško Award for his achievements in illustration and caricature.
 Also in 2014, he was awarded the silver order of merit for his pioneering work in the field of comics and animation by the President of Slovenia Borut Pahor.
 In 2015 he received the Prešeren Award for lifetime achievements, the highest Slovenian award for arts.
 In 2015 he was awarded an honorary doctorate at the University of Nova Gorica.

+In his youth, Muster was a competitive swimmer and a swimming coach.
+In his 60s, he took up swimming again, and in his 70s, he became a world champion in the senior category in endurance swimming.

 Muster died on 7 May 2018 in a nursing home in Notranje Gorice, aged 92.